Updated March 30, 2022

 New concepts, regulations and software can be challenging to introduce to employees.

-Currently, roughly half of employees (49%) say their company does not use employee monitoring software to track their work.
+In 2020, roughly half of employees (49%) said their company does not use employee monitoring software to track their work.

-3 in 10 workers (30%) are unsure if their company uses employee monitoring software; only 21% say their company does use such software.
+3 in 10 workers (30%) were unsure if their company uses employee monitoring software; only 21% said their company does use such software.

 HR experts say that companies are unlikely to use employee tracking software if they believe that employees can perform without it.